garden-io/garden/docs/guides/using-garden-in-ci.md

 Notice that we're using the `CIRCLE_BRANCH` environment variable to label the project namespace.
 This ensures that each pull request gets deployed into its own namespace.

 The `staging` environment is configured in a similar manner.
-The relevant CI job is triggered on merges to the `master` branch.
+The relevant CI job is triggered on merges to the `main` branch.

-You'll find the rest of the config [here](https://github.com/garden-io/ci-demo-project/blob/master/garden.yml).
+You'll find the rest of the config [here](https://github.com/garden-io/ci-demo-project/blob/main/garden.yml).

 ## Configure the kubectl context